diogoaurelio/schedoscopeWiki/Storage-Formats.md

 ## Using custom Hive SerDe

-Additionally, schedoscope provides a way to use Hive SerDes.
+Additionally, schedoscope provides a way to use custom Hive SerDes.
 We have seen that one can simply specify Json storage format and the SerDe will be automatically added.
 However, let us assume for the sake of explanation that one would like to use a different SerDe.
 Here is how one would do it:

     storedAs(TextFile())